1100 Taylor Street

 Doors are open 24/7

 Oliver Gospel reaches out to the homeless population within the Midlands through its emergency shelter.
+A hot meal is served every day at 4:30.
 43 beds are available each night with an additional 32 mats available when the temperature drops below 40◦F or in the event of severe inclement weather.
 Men can stay for up to 30 days, provided that they return each night.
 After 30 days, there is a 2 week waiting period before they can re-enter into our emergency shelter program.Oliver Gospel believes in providing for those in need but in doing so, also holds strong policies to ensure all of our clients’ safety.
 In order to stay at the Mission please provide a picture ID and the ability to pass a breathalyzer test.
 We are a non-smoking, drug and alcohol free facility.
 Oliver Gospel also provides breakfast and dinner with chapel services being held after each.
 For more information, please contact the Front Desk at 803.254.6470 ext.
 1007 or visit us at 1100 Taylor Street in downtown Columbia.

 For Women & Children

 The “hidden homeless” epidemic is real, and it’s not just in a “certain part of town.”
 Women–with and without children–are the fastest rising demographic of the homeless population, yet our community is largely unaware of the growing need lurking just beyond our perception.
 Local women’s shelter’s have to turn away 10-20 women and children a day due to lack of facilities and space.
 For the women and future faces of our community, the Midlands needs additional shelters and programs that will help women and children escape homelessness now and break the vicious cycle of generational homelessness.
 Oliver Gospel's ministry, Toby’s Place, is helping to meet this drastic need.